About the Regional Forum

 Field Marketing Manager Maghreb at Schneider Electric Morocco.

-Imane joined Schneider Electric in 2011 as Marketing and Communication Manager for Morocco, in charge of Internal communication and Sustainability activities.
-In February 2016 she has been appointed as Maghreb Field Marketing Manager, based in Casablanca, Imane is leading the marketing and communications aspects for Morocco, Algeria and Tunisia, for all Business units (Buildings, Homes, Infrastructures, Data centers, Industries)
+Imane Bejja joined Schneider Electric in 2011 as Marketing and Communication Manager for Morocco, in charge of Internal Communication and Sustainability Activities.
+In February 2016 she has been appointed as Maghreb Field Marketing Manager, based in Casablanca, and is leading the marketing and communications aspects for Morocco, Algeria and Tunisia, for all business units (buildings, homes, infrastructures, data centers, industries).

-Prior to this, Imane had a large experience in IT sector, holding different positions: Marketing, Communication, CRM, amongst others.
+Prior to this, she had a large experience in IT sector, holding different positions: Marketing, Communication, CRM, amongst others.

 Senén Florensa has been the Executive President of the European Institute of the Mediterranean (IEMed) since 2013.
 Previously, he was Secretary General for Foreign Affairs of the Government of Catalonia (2011-2012).
 From 2006 to 2011, he was Director General of the IEMed.
 During his diplomatic career, he notably served as Spanish Secretary of the Spanish-Moroccan Averroes Committee (1996-2000), as General Director of the Institute for Cooperation with the Arab World, the Mediterranean and Developing Countries (ICMAMPD) of the Spanish Ministry of Foreign Affairs and Cooperation (1996-2000), and as Spanish Ambassador to Tunisia (2000-2004).